Mercury for Web3 Startup Banking: A Fintech, Not a Bank (2026)

 | Exchanges | Not supported |

-"Serves Web3" is true for many startup/DAO/fund use cases but explicitly excludes MSB and exchange businesses — the specific activity must be checked against the current policy (the decisive question in the framework).
+"Serves Web3" is true for many startup, DAO and fund use cases but explicitly excludes MSB and exchange businesses — the specific activity must be checked against the current policy (the decisive question in the framework).

 How the money is protected

 Through the partner banks.
 FDIC insurance is provided by the partner banks (Members FDIC) and extended via their sweep networks; the protection is a function of those banks and networks, not of Mercury as a bank, and the eligible amounts and conditions are set by that mechanism and can change.
-Correct model: partner-bank deposit insurance accessed through a fintech — confirm current terms and limits directly.
+The correct model is partner-bank deposit insurance accessed through a fintech — confirm current terms and limits directly.

 "Becoming a bank" — conditionally approved, not yet operating

-Mercury received OCC conditional approval to establish Mercury Bank, N.A. (announced April 2026) and has entered the bank-organization phase.
-It must still obtain final authorization from the OCC plus approvals from the FDIC and the Federal Reserve before operating as that bank, and Mercury has stated that customers continue using Mercury as they do today in the interim.
+Mercury received OCC conditional approval to establish Mercury Bank, N.A. (announced April 2026) and has entered the bank-organisation phase.
+It must still obtain final authorisation from the OCC plus approvals from the FDIC and the Federal Reserve before operating as that bank, and Mercury has stated that customers continue using Mercury as they do today in the interim.
 So the charter is conditionally approved, not yet final — until the remaining approvals complete, the accurate description remains a fintech operating over partner banks.
-Confirm the current status; do not assume the bank is operating.
+Confirm the current status rather than assuming the bank is operating.

 Practical guidance